Khaled al-Rahal: Life and career

 He became Saddam Hussein's favourite sculptor and ultimately designed many of important, large-scale public monuments.
 In 1973, he was commissioned to design the March of the Ba'ath Monument a fountain with bronze relief that narrated most of Iraq's history.

-Following the Iran-Iraq war, Saddam Hussein once again turned to his preferred sculptor to design two victory monuments; The Monument to the Unknown Soldier and the Swords of Qādisīyah (popularly known as the Victory Arch, both to be located at Zawra Park in remembrance of Iraq's pain and suffering during the war.
+During the Iran-Iraq War, Saddam Hussein once again turned to his preferred sculptor to design two victory monuments; The Monument to the Unknown Soldier and the Swords of Qādisīyah (popularly known as the Victory Arch, both to be located at Zawra Park in remembrance of Iraq's pain and suffering during the war.
 The original concept for the Monument to the Unknown Soldier was Al-Khaled's original work, whereas the concept for the Victory Arch originated with Hussein while al-Kahal was left to work out the detailed design, always working in close collaboration with Hussein.
 The designs for both monuments included ancient and modern Arabic symbols of victory.
 The Monument to the Unknown Soldier was completed in 1982, but the Victory Arch was to be the sculptor's final work.
 The sculptor died before it was completed and his friend and assistant, Mohammed Ghani Hikmat, was left to finish the work.

 Khaled al-Rahal died in Baghdad in 1987 and is buried beside the Monument of the Unknown Soldier.